-E-commerce Killed the Retail Star
+ECommerce Killed the Retail Star

-Though brick-and-mortar stores continue to be Walmart's focus, its acquisition of brands like Jet.com, Moosejaw, and Bonobos among a list of other online brands signaled how one of the biggest retail giants sat up and took note of the challenge posed by e-commerce.
+Though brick-and-mortar stores continue to be Walmart's focus, its acquisition of brands like Jet.com, Moosejaw, and Bonobos, among a list of other online brands, signaled how one of the biggest retail giants sat up and took note of the challenge posed by e-commerce.

-An ideal example is legendary toymaker Toys' R' Us.
-After a decline in store sales that resulted in a $164 million loss in the first quarter of 2017, they recently announced plans for the future included the launch of an online marketplace in 2018.
+An ideal example is the legendary toymaker Toys' R' Us.
+After a decline in store sales that resulted in a $164 million loss in the first quarter of 2017, they recently announced plans for the future.
+This includes the launch of an online marketplace in 2018.

 The Reality of Retail

 Popular furniture retailer Ikea is doing it through augmented reality.
 With Ikea Place, Ikea's in-house AR app, shoppers can use their smartphones to envision how a chosen piece of furniture would look in their homes.

 The app allows customers to view 3D visualizations of over 2000 products from the Ikea store and imagine how a potential bed or shelf would look in their home.
-The customers can then move to the Ikea site to complete the purchase.

 Brands like Deborah Lippman and Ashley HomeStore incorporate the features of Unbxd's Smart Engage Platform to enhance product discovery and recommendations on their sites.

 The Age of the Customer

-What these online and offline innovations and partnerships indicate is an increasing importance of the customer in commerce.
+These online and offline innovations and partnerships indicate the increasing importance of the customer in commerce.
 The age to come — across industries and businesses — belongs to the customer.

-In fact, according to Forrester, we are already five years into the 'Age of the Customer’.

-This new and empowered customer has more information than ever before, has a slew of options to choose from, and is exposed to messages from various media and channels.
-What brands need to do is to find a way to intercept those purchase decision journeys irrespective of whether the customer is online or in-store.
+In fact, according to Forrester, we are already five years into the 'Age of the Customer.'
+This informed and empowered customer has more information than ever before, has a slew of options to choose from, and is exposed to messages from various media and channels.
+Brands must find a way to intercept those purchase decision journeys irrespective of whether the customer is online or in-store.

 Customer data gleaned through artificial intelligence and machine learning techniques allow brands to map customer purchase journeys better and showcase better product recommendations, ultimately helping brands sell better.

 The Coming of New Retail

-Retail innovations like Alibaba's chain of Hema Supermarkets speak of a seamless shopping experience that is offline but incorporates features that are attributed to the online experience.
+The future of retail is about being more than omnipresent.
+Retail innovations like Alibaba's chain of Hema Supermarkets speak of a seamless offline shopping experience that incorporates features attributed to the online experience.

 Customers at the 13 Hema stores — located in Beijing, Shanghai, and Ningbo — browse through a range of carefully curated products from over 100 countries, order on their mobile phones, make payments on Alipay, and get the product delivered within 30 minutes of placing the order (within a 5-kilometer radius).

-Last year, Alibaba's Jack Ma announced that the priority for the online behemoth was New Retail — a term that denoted “the integration of online, offline, logistics and data across a single value chain."
+Last year, Alibaba's Jack Ma announced that the priority for the online behemoth was New Retail — a term that denotes "the integration of online, offline, logistics and data across a single value chain."